Preconception Optimization

 Postpartum Transition

-Postpartum is a critical time with fluctuations of insulin needs that can benefit from support provided by Tara Cardinal, CNM, ARNP until you re-establish with either your endocrinologist or primary care provider to continue the management of your blood glucose.
+Postpartum is a critical time with fluctuations of insulin needs that can benefit from support provided by Tara Cardinal, CNM, ARNP, BC-ADM, CDCES until you re-establish with either your endocrinologist or primary care provider in the postpartum period to continue the management of your blood glucose.

 Diabetes Technology